aiqm/torchani/README.md

 - `nvidia::cuda-nvcc={{ cuda }}`
 - `nvidia::cuda-cccl={{ cuda }}`

-and remove `cuda_home=/usr/local/cuda` from the build script. note that adding these necessary CUDA Toolkit libraries to the `host` env significantly increases build time.
+and remove `cuda_home=/usr/local/cuda` from the build script.
+Note that adding these necessary CUDA Toolkit libraries to the `host` env significantly increases build time.